nickcatal/bsd-google-analytics-integration/README.md

 4. Has SPUD:Tags whether a visitor has a spud cookie at the start of their visit.
 5. Subsource: Captures the value of a ?subsource parameter in the URL

-<h3>File Tracking</h3>
-By default, GAI will track clicks on pdf files.
-You can extend this tracking to any filetype with the file_extensions configuration attribute (see below).

 <h2>Configuration</h2>

 The behvaior of the library can be configured by the `ga_integration_config` global object.